daltonmatos/kk2-firmware/Readme.txt

 Initial setup
 =============
 A SETUP menu is displayed after a factory reset and whenever user profile #1 is reset.
 It is also accessible from the KK2 menu (select "Initial Setup").
 This screen acts like a sub-menu where you can access the most basic settings like "Load Motor Layout", "ACC Calibration", "Trim Battery Voltage" and "Select RX Mode".
-Most of these menu items can only be accessed from user profile #1 though.
+Some of these menu items can only be accessed from user profile #1 though.

 Battery voltage offset